dfsmania/LaradminLTE/README.md

-# Laralive-Admin-Dev
+# LaradminLte-Dev
-An integration of AdminLTE v4 with Laravel and Livewire (Dev stage)
+An integration of AdminLTE v4 with Laravel and Livewire (Development stage)